Hell's Angels (film): Legacy

 Hell's Angels has been re-released on VHS and DVD formats by Universal Studios, which in later years acquired the rights to the film.
 In its original British release, the censor cut more than 30 minutes from the film.
 The Criterion Collection released the film on 4K and Blu-ray in November of 2025.
+It has since expired into the public domain on January 1, 2026.

 The involvement of Howard Hughes in Hell's Angels spawned a niche within enthusiasts in entertainment, aviation and militaria collectibles groups.
 Aviation enthusiasts have referenced the quality and authenticity of World War I aviation in the film.